jscrambler/jscrambler/packages/jscrambler-cli/README.md

 }
 ```

-If apply the previous configuration, all generated global variable names will start with the letters *p1* for *micro-frontend 1* and *p2* for *micro-frontend 2*.
+If you apply the previous configuration, all generated global variable names will start with the letters *p1* for *micro-frontend 1* and *p2* for *micro-frontend 2*.

 ***Note***: The `globalNamesPrefix` parameter must be **short** and **unintelligible** to avoid code size increase and automated attacks